Test your skills on our all Hosting services and get 15% off!

 npm install --global yarn

-• Initialize a New Project:To create a new project with Yarn, navigate to your desired directory and run:
+• Initiate a new project:To create a new project with Yarn, navigate to the desired directory and start:

 yarn init